-Adventuring and road-tripping with a dog will inevitably lead to the collection of mud, river water, drool, urine, poop, and other types of dirt in your car.
+Adventuring and taking a road trip with your dog will inevitably lead to the collection of mud, river water, drool, urine, poop, and other types of dirt in your car.
+You may also need to remove dog hair from your car after a journey.
 Your canine companion will pick up all sorts from walks and dog parks, and there is nothing worse than that lingering smell.
 This guide explains how to remove the wet dog smell from your car.

 How to remove dog smell from your car step-by-step

 Remove the wet dog smell from your car by first getting rid of the dog hair.
 Clean out urine and stains from car upholstery and carpets using baking soda paste, white vinegar spray, or bio-enzymatic cleaner.
 Next, eliminate airborne odors by leaving a bowl of baking soda in the car overnight.
 Finally, deep clean your car and replace air vent filters if smells persist.

 Ingested in large quantities, baking soda can be harmful and fatal for your dog. protect their safety by keeping it (and other products) out of their reach.

 Step 1: Remove dog hair and personal items from the car